Critical $O(d)$-equivariant biharmonic maps: Introduction

-with $|\psi(1) | \geq K$ and $\pr \psi(1) = 0$, then $u$ cannot be a biharmonic map. \end{theorem} This implies that the critical equivariant biharmonic map heat flow starting from such initial data must blowup in finite time or at infinity, since it cannot sub-converge to a biharmonic map.
-To our knowledge, this was the first blowup result for the higher-order polyharmonic map heat flows.
+This implies that the critical equivariant biharmonic map heat flow starting from such initial data must blowup in finite time or at infinity, since it cannot sub-converge to a biharmonic map.
+To our knowledge, this was the first blowup result for the biharmonic map heat flow.

 Recently in \cite{ChenLi13}, an example of finite-time blowup for the harmonic map heat flow due to topological reasons was given.
 Their argument is based on a no-neck theorem, and builds upon earlier observations in \cite{QingTian97}.
 In \cite{BiharmonicNeckAnalysis}, Liu and Yin prove a no-neck theorem for the blowup of a sequence of extrinsic and intrinsic biharmonic maps with bounded energy.
 Motivated by the arguments in \cite{ChenLi13}, Liu and Yin, in \cite{BiharmonicFiniteTimeBlowup}, have used their no-neck theorem to show finite-time blowup for the biharmonic map heat flow in the critical dimension.
 More precisely, they prove the following:

 \begin{theorem}[{\cite[Theorem 1.1]{BiharmonicFiniteTimeBlowup}}] Suppose that $\cN'$ is any closed manifold of dimension $n' > 4$ with nontrivial $\pi_4(\cN')$, and let $\cN = \cN' \;\#\; T^{n'}$ be the connected sum of $\cN'$ with the torus of the same dimension.
 For any Riemannian metric $g$ on $\cN$, there exists (infinitely many) initial maps $u_0 : S^4 \rightarrow \cN$ such that the biharmonic map heat flow starting from $u_0$ develops a singularity in finite time. \end{theorem}